-For the first trial, success probability is $\frac{1}{d_i}$ since there is no previous node.
-After the first trial, success probability is fixed to $\frac{1}{d_i - 1}$.
-On the each trial, the average failure penalty amounts to $\Tt'(i)$, which is the return time of $i$ on subtree $\mathcal{G}_i$.
+We first analyze the success probability for each trial, which is $\frac{1}{d_i}$ since there is no previous node.
+After the first trial, the success probability is fixed to $\frac{1}{d_i - 1}$.
+On each trial, the average failure penalty amounts to $\Tt(i;\gG_i)$, which is the return time of $i$ on subtree $\mathcal{G}_i$.